pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

 - [ ] provide examples on ColumnValueConversion
 - [ ] provide examples on chained property expression to assert sub elements
 - [ ] automatic conversion using implicit operator converter
+- [ ] configure to use regex as assertion method on string
+- [ ] better assert error when chaining method on property (Obj.MyProperty.ToString())
+- [ ] better assert error by providing the table that would match